LucasBorboleta/Baltek/docs/Design.md

 - If the box only contains the footballer and the ball:

   - the first click selects the ball for a "kick" if it is possible

   - the second click selects the footballer for a "run"

   - the third click selects the footballer for a "sprint" if it is possible

-  - the fourth click unselect the footballer.
+  - the fourth click unselect the footballer

-  # Idea for interfacing "sprint"
+## Idea for interfacing "sprint"

 - button with three states:

   - "sprint: off" ; this is the state at initialization.
   - "sprint: on" ; this is the state when it is going to be used.
   - "sprint: over" ; this is the state when it has been used.

-# Idea for run/sprint/kick options
+## Idea for run/sprint/kick options

 Articulate the options as a sort of states and transitions machinery: